Updated 4 March 2021

 Frequently asked questions about returning to Leeds

-- I have assessments in the first two weeks of term.
+- I have assessments.
 Should I come back to campus?

 - What is happening with January coursework deadlines?